2 Bed, 2 Bath, 1100 Sqft

 In the late 19th and early 20th century, the buildings which now comprise the Printer's Row District were bustling with activity as part of the center for the city's publishing businesses.
-Beginning with the one and only Dearborn Station, this was the main departure spots for trains heading in the west direction.
-Many celebrities were found hanging out by the station as they waited to venture back to Los Angeles.
-Yet, Deaborn Station was more than what we know as the modern train station today: this is the hub where countless immigrants came to Chicago and began their lives.
+Beginning with the one and only Dearborn Station, this was the main departure spot for trains heading to the west.
+Celebrities were often found hanging out by the station as they waited to venture back to Los Angeles.
+Yet, Dearborn Station was more than what we know as the modern train station today: this is the hub where countless immigrants came to Chicago and began their lives.

 Once technology advanced and began to transform, the businesses parted ways from the city, and in the late 1970s, the area became part of a revitalization project.
 In 1996,the Commission on Chicago Landmarks designated Printing House Row by the Commission on Chicago Landmarks.

 The Dearborn Park area development near Printer's Row started in the early 1980s and contains many mid-rises and townhomes.
 The residents here tend to be young families who like to take advantage of the many parks in the Printer's Row area.
 The Dearborn Park II development contains a mix of townhomes and single-family dwellings and is surrounded by multi-million dollar homes as well as townhomes with prices ranging from $500K to $800K.

 The Central Station planned neighborhood just east of Printer's Row contains the One Museum Park high rise as well as luxury townhomes, other high rise condominiums, and retail stores.
 With prices ranging from mid $300K to $3 million, the Central Station area ranges from affordable to some absolutely stunning luxury homes.
 Central Station is within walking distance of Lake Michigan, Grant Park, and Shedd Aquarium.